priyanshupandey1999/priyanshupandey1999/README.md

 ### I am a developer who likes designing stuff and then building it.
 I am pursuing Computer Science from IIIT Agartala and would love to contribute to your projects.

 #### Although I am a quick learner but I have currently worked professionaly with -
-✔ Frontend - HTML , CSS , JavaScript , React Js.
+✔ Frontend - HTML , CSS , JavaScript , React Js , Redux.

 ✔ Backend - PHP , Laravel